Chewy Molasses Cookies Just Like Grandma Made

 Step Six

-Mix it all together.
+Mix it all.
 Oh, I wish you could smell the blackstrap molasses.
+With the smell of ginger, we could probably call these chewy ginger molasses cookies or just gingerbread cookies.
 Cover the mixture with plastic wrap and refrigerate it for an hour.

 Step Seven

-Grab a bowl and fill it with sugar, just enough granulated sugar to roll the cookie balls in to cover them completely with sugar.
+Grab a bowl and fill it with just enough granulated sugar to roll the cookie dough balls in to cover them entirely with sugar.
 I use a cookie scoop to pull the dough from the mixing bowl, then roll the dough with your hands to form the ball.
+With all that sugar, you’d think we could call these sugar cookies. lol Still, a molasses cookie recipe is more fitting.

 Step Eight

-Grease a cookie sheet, or use parchment paper to cover it.
-Preheat the oven to 350 degrees.
-Rool each ball in sugar, bake 8-10 minutes.
-Cool on a rack.
+Grease a cookie baking sheet, or use parchment paper to cover it.
+Preheat the oven to (350°F − 32) = (176°C) degrees.
+Roll each ball in sugar and bake for 8-10 minutes.
+Cool on a wire rack.

 After you bake them you can add some cinnamon imperials, if desired, while the cookies are still warm.

-Tie with a ribbon and deliver some to a neighbor.
+Tie it with a ribbon and deliver some to a neighbor.

 Chewy Molasses Cookies